 The Word of the Lord

-Talk given by J. Keating, O.Carm., at the launch of the booklet for Ministers of the Word, Cloyne Diocese, 23 January 2006.
+Talk given by John Keating, O.Carm., at the launch of the booklet for Ministers of the Word, Cloyne Diocese, 23 January 2006.

 I would like to begin by thanking Bishop Magee and the members of the Theological Forum for Liturgical Ministry for the invitation to speak at the launch of this diocesan booklet.
 Proclaiming the Word has been a subject very close to my heart for many, many years.
 Over the years every time I proclaim the Word in the liturgy I find myself both humbled and honoured by the task.

 My interest began over 30 years ago, hearing the great biblical and liturgical scholar Lucien Deiss speaking on this topic.
 I cannot recall his exact words, but the sense of them has continued to resonate with me down through the years.
 They went something like this: “Without proper proclamation how can we receive the Word with gratitude and be moved to give thanks?”
 His sentiments remain fresh.
 How can we become a people of thanksgiving, a Eucharistic people, unless the seed of the Word is planted in us?
 I believe this happens when there is good proclamation, in the power of the Spirit, to human hearts; when the Word is revealed in a type of preaching that speaks to the men and women of the twenty-first century; when a contemplative approach to proclamation leads to prayer and action.
 Prayerful preparation in order to speak God’s word in faith is not an end in itself, but just a beginning.

 Good proclamation of the Word by any minister is not only a task or a tool of evangelization, it is a continuous process and invitation to renewal for the community of believers.
 Were the recommendations presented in this booklet to be implemented, not just practically, but linked to “a prayer pondering the word of God”, then there could be real fruit, a true renewal for the people of this diocese.